Disentangling Direction and Magnitude in Transformer Representations: A Double Dissociation Through L2-Matched Perturbation Analysis¶

 Area: Interpretability / Representation Geometry / Causal Intervention

-Keywords: Linear Representation Hypothesis, Direction vs Magnitude, L2-matched Perturbation, LayerNorm, Attention Pathway
+Keywords: Linear Representation Hypothesis, Direction vs Magnitude, L2-Matched Perturbation, LayerNorm, Attention Pathways

 TL;DR¶

-This paper uses an L2-matched perturbation protocol to demonstrate that, in the Pythia series, direction (angle) perturbations are 42.9 times more destructive to language modeling loss than magnitude perturbations of the same displacement, while magnitude perturbations are far more damaging to syntax (subject-verb agreement) than angle—constituting a "double dissociation" in the cognitive neuroscience sense, with direction effects propagating via the attention pathway and magnitude via the LayerNorm pathway.
+This paper employs an L2-matched perturbation protocol to demonstrate that in the Pythia series, angular (direction) perturbations are 42.9 times more destructive to language modeling loss than magnitude perturbations of equal displacement.
+Conversely, magnitude perturbations damage syntax (subject-verb agreement) significantly more than angular ones.
+This constitutes a "double dissociation" in the cognitive neuroscience sense, corresponding to attention pathways for direction and LayerNorm pathways for magnitude.

 Background & Motivation¶

-Background: The Linear Representation Hypothesis (LRH) is foundational in current interpretability research—encoding concepts as directions in activation space and extracting semantic features with linear probes.
-Methods like activation patching, TunedLens, and representation engineering all rest on the assumption that "direction matters."
+Background: The Linear Representation Hypothesis (LRH) is a cornerstone of current interpretability research, positing that concepts are encoded as directions in activation space and extracted via linear probes.
+Activation patching, TunedLens, and representation engineering are all built on the assumption that "direction matters."

-Limitations of Prior Work: LRH is silent by default on magnitude (norm)—yet norm is not constant in transformers: Kobayashi et al. found it varies significantly across tokens and layers; LayerNorm explicitly manipulates norm; representation engineering modifies behavior by scaling vectors.
-No one has systematically compared the causal importance of direction and magnitude.
+Limitations of Prior Work: LRH remains silent regarding magnitude (norm), yet norms in Transformers are not constant.
+Kobayashi et al. found that norms vary significantly across tokens and layers; LayerNorm explicitly manipulates norms, and representation engineering modifies behavior by scaling vectors.
+No systematic comparison has been conducted regarding the causal importance of direction versus magnitude.

-Key Challenge: Naive comparisons—perturbing direction by a small angle or scaling magnitude by a small factor—result in different actual displacements in representation space.
-If angle perturbations are more damaging, is it because direction is more important, or because the perturbation is "more violent"?
+Key Challenge: Naive comparisons—such as perturbing direction by a small angle versus scaling magnitude by a small factor—are flawed because the actual Euclidean displacements in representation space differ.
+If angular perturbations cause greater damage, it is unclear whether direction is more important or if the perturbation is simply more "violent."
 Without controlling for displacement, all comparisons are invalid.

-Goal: (1) Construct an L2-matched perturbation protocol to eliminate confounding by displacement size; (2) Systematically measure the causal importance of direction and magnitude for different downstream tasks on Pythia; (3) Use pathway repair experiments to localize the mechanism of effect propagation.
+Goal: (1) Construct an L2-matched perturbation protocol to eliminate size confounding.
+(2) Systematically measure the causal importance of direction and magnitude on various downstream tasks in Pythia.
+(3) Locate the mechanistic paths of influence through pathway restoration experiments.

-Key Insight: Borrowing the "double dissociation" tool from cognitive neuroscience—if operation A mainly impairs task X but not Y, and operation B mainly impairs Y but not X, then X and Y are supported by separable subsystems.
+Key Insight: Borrowing the "double dissociation" tool from cognitive neuroscience—if intervention A primarily impairs task X but not Y, and intervention B primarily impairs Y but not X, it indicates that X and Y are supported by separable subsystems.

-Core Idea: Use \(\delta\) to parameterize "perturbation strength," forcing both angle and magnitude perturbations to have exactly \(\delta\) Euclidean displacement at the intervention layer, then compare their effects on loss/syntactic accuracy.
+Core Idea: Parameterize "perturbation intensity" \(\delta\) to force the Euclidean displacement of both angular and magnitude perturbations at the intervention layer to be exactly \(\delta\), then compare their effects on loss and syntactic accuracy.

 Method¶